2077scientist/Google_Data_Analytics/README.md

 While it is completely self-paced, Google suggests it should take you 6 months to complete while working on it 10 hours per week.
 Though most people should be able to complete it within a month or two, especially those who are with experience in data analytics.
 However, for beginners who want to kick off their career in data analytics, this course might take approximately 6 months by the suggested timeline.

+Learning Materials & Timeframe
+The course provides a diverse range of learning materials, including video lectures with available transcripts, readings, discussion prompts, interactive practice tools, and numerous quizzes to assess your understanding.

+The lessons in each course are also divided in week.
+After finishing each week, you will be required to take the Week Challenge and at the end of each course, there is also Course Challenge for you to complete to move on to the next stage or course.

+While it is completely self-paced, Google suggests it should take you 6 months to complete while working on it 10 hours per week.
+Though most people should be able to complete it within a month or two, especially those who are with experience in data analytics.
+However, for beginners who want to kick off their career in data analytics, this course might take approximately 6 months by the suggested timeline.

 Skills Gain
 After completing the entire course, you will gain the following skillsets: